GuenterQuast/PhyPiDAQ/README.md

 - `phypidaq/TCS34725Config`
     class for TCS34725 RGB color sensor

+- `phypidaq\AS7262Config`
+    class for AS7262 six channel color sensor

 - `phypidaq/ToyDataConfig.py`
     class to generate simulated data (for test, debugging or exercises)